scgbern/scgpico/content/wiki/howtos/commonwritingerrors/dontJoinSentencesWithCommas.md

 ---
 Title: Don't join sentences with commas
 ---
-#Don't join sentences with commas

----
-#Don't join sentences with commas
+# Don't join sentences with commas

 In German you can join clauses with commas; in English you must make them separate sentences, or you may join them with colons ( : ), semi-colons ( ; ), dashes (&mdash;), or conjunctions (and ...).

 **Wrong:** "RetroVue is another commercial back-in-time debugger, it implements the most common functions."